cuspaceflight/CamPyRoS/README.md

 ### [Numerical Recipies](https://cloudflare-ipfs.com/ipfs/bafykbzacebqr3dr5pl3o23plmtxhafrin65b2ysk6b4ettofftex5n5gp5efm?filename=William%20H.%20Press%2C%20Saul%20A.%20Teukolsky%2C%20William%20T.%20Vetterling%2C%20Brian%20P.%20Flannery%20-%20Numerical%20recipes_%20the%20art%20of%20scientific%20computing-Cambridge%20University%20Press%20%282007%29.pdf)
 Used for integration algorithm
 ### Papers for later
+https://arxiv.org/pdf/1604.08139.pdf - Ways to integrate angular velocity to get an orientation - includes using quaternions

 https://dl.acm.org/doi/abs/10.1145/2742854.2742894 about improving numerical integration accuracy (probably won't be the largest error - I'd guess the error on the vehicle parameters will be bigger)

 https://space.stackexchange.com/questions/41931/moment-of-inertia-of-rocket - For modelling how the moments of inertia change as the rocket consumes fuel